Working Together: Our Stories

 © Nicola Pritchett / Parks Canada

-The Agency also supports the Aboriginal Working Group (AWG), a national committee of employees who advise the Agency on all aspects of Aboriginal employment.
-It also created the Aboriginal Leadership Development Program (ALDP), a national four-year program where Aboriginal employees gather annually to learn skills ranging from management principles to communications and community interaction based on Aboriginal values.
-The goal is to develop a cadre of Aboriginal leaders within Parks Canada - a knowledgeable, skilled network of individuals in a variety of functions and levels in the organization.
-The program’s fundamental goal is full-time, long-term retention of Aboriginal leaders in the Agency through skills development and personal learning plans.
+The Agency also supports the Aboriginal Working Group (AWG), a national committee of employees who advise the Agency on all aspects of Indigenous employment.
+It also created the Aboriginal Leadership Development Program (ALDP), a national four-year program where Indigenous employees gather annually to learn skills ranging from management principles to communications and community interaction based on Indigenous values.
+The goal is to develop a cadre of Indigenous leaders within Parks Canada - a knowledgeable, skilled network of individuals in a variety of functions and levels in the organization.
+The program’s fundamental goal is full-time, long-term retention of Indigenous leaders in the Agency through skills development and personal learning plans.